 The flute’s aural response is based upon a value judgment.
 It is programmed to play a somber melody for every rise in arms exports and a celebratory, upbeat tune for every year the arms exports drop.
 Created from instruments of both destruction and harmony, The Last Gun is a commentary on the excesses of the technological age and the exploits of war.

 (Double Barrel Flute 2) is the next iteration of the Chifte Kavali

 ).
+Inspired by the Native American flute, it is built in a one-octave (C4-C5) chromatic scale.
 The musical inspiration for this installation comes from the soundtrack of the movie The Last of the Mohicans, set during the time of the historically decisive Seven Years’ War, a global conflict involving all the major European and North American powers of the time.
 Though it occurred over 300 years ago, the political, economic, social and cultural ramifications of that war continue to affect our world today.

 The Last Gun (Double Barrel Flute2) is the next iteration of the Chifte Kavali ( vimeo.com/45427394 ).